Blank Check Setup

 Signature Line:

 The account owner must endorse this line to authorize the use of the check.
 The user may print checks with one or two signature lines.
 If only one line is needed, then the user may enter an adjustment number in the Line adj. field to move the line down.
-This can adjustment can be used to help fit the line under a digital signature.
+This adjustment can be used to help fit the line under a digital signature.
 See Digital Signature Files below.
 An entry of 144 will move the signature line down one-tenth (1/10) of an inch.

 Signature Heading or Over Signature Area: